gammapy/enrico/doc/source/configfile.rst

 File
 ----

 Here you defined where the FT2 and FT1 files are (this can be an ascii list).
 The xml option gives the location of the sky model.
 The `tag` is added to all files produced by enrico.
+When generating a config file, the value of spacecraft and event are set in such way that is point towards the the file downloaded with `enrico_download`

 .. code-block:: ini